Program Overview

 Program Highlights

-• Skills Ontario - IT Network Systems Administration (2018)
+- Skills Ontario - IT Network Systems Administration (2023) - Gold medal

-• Skills Ontario - IT Network Systems Administration (2018)
+- Skills Ontario - IT Network Systems Administration (2018) - Silver medal

-• Skills Ontario - IT Network Systems Administration (2017)
+- Skills Ontario - IT Network Systems Administration (2017) - Bronze medal

 Career Opportunities

-Grads will have good advancement potential.
-Entry-level positions include technical support analyst, IT consultant, and network technologist/administrator in a wide range of sectors including government, corporations and the public sector.
+Graduates will have good advancement potential and opportunities for entry-level positions including Technical Support Analyst, Network/System Administrator, and Computer Network Technologist in a wide range of sectors including government, corporations and the public sector.
 Many graduates become self-employed or independent operators offering computer training, technical support and network administration.

 Admission Requirements